-To the industry, speed equals oney, and the animals are paying the price: As the chicken industry aims to increase its already fast slaughter lines, this same industry is also genetically manipulating birds to grow as fast (and as large) as possible.
+To the industry, speed equals money, and the animals pay the price: As the chicken industry aims to increase its already dangerously fast slaughter lines, this same industry genetically manipulates birds to grow as fast (and as large) as possible.
 To maximize profits, birds raised for meat are bred to grow unnaturally large, extremely fast.
 If a human baby grew at the same rate, she’d weigh 660 pounds at just two months of age.
-AO has exposed that many young chicks suffer from leg deformities, their underdeveloped legs crumpling under the weight of their own morbidly obese bodies.
+Many young chicks suffer from leg deformities, their underdeveloped legs crumpling under the weight of their own morbidly obese bodies.

 An In-Depth Look Inside the Chicken Industry

 After watching Animal Outlook’s new investigation of Amick Farms, learn more about the lives of all farmed chickens at our ChickenIndustry.com site, which offers a deep and evolving look inside the industry, progress in the right direction, and ways you can help birds today.

 Pledge to leave chickens off your plate.
 Act Now to pledge and find more ways to help birds today.